Siroopfles/NovaPort/ROADMAP.md

 - [ ] **[Intelligence] Implement the Self-Improvement Cycle:**
   - **Description:** Create a new workflow, `WF_ARCH_LEARNING_CYCLE_001_v1.md`, that guides `LeadArchitect` to periodically analyze patterns in `LessonsLearned` and recurring `ErrorLogs`.
 Based on the analysis, `LeadArchitect` will initiate a `WF_ARCH_SYSTEM_PROMPT_UPDATE_PROPOSAL` to fix the root cause of systemic issues directly in the prompts of the relevant agents, creating a closed-loop learning mechanism.
 - [ ] **[DX] Implement User Command Alias System:**
-  - **Description:** Define a `CustomData UserCommands:Aliases` schema in ConPort to map short, user-defined strings (e.g., `nova test`) to full workflow file paths.
+  - **Description:** Define a `CustomData UserCommands:Aliases` schema in NovaPort-MCP to map short, user-defined strings (e.g., `nova test`) to full workflow file paths.
 Update `Nova-Orchestrator`'s initial logic to check if user input matches an alias and, if so, immediately initiate the corresponding workflow.
 - [ ] **[Core] Expand Specialist Teams with New Roles:**
   - **Description:** Introduce new specialist modes to cover critical domains.
 This involves creating their system prompts, adding them to `.roomodes`, updating the `README.md`, and creating initial workflows.
   - **`Nova-SpecializedSecurityAnalyst`**: (Reports to LeadQA) To interpret security scan results and triage vulnerabilities.